College of Education and Health Professions

 - Completed all appropriate TExES exams;

-- Completed Student Teaching or one year of approved internship on a probationary certificate.
+- Completed Internship/Residency or one year of approved teaching experience in subject area of probationary certificate.

 If you do NOT meet these requirements, please wait to apply for certification until you do.
 If you do apply before these requirements are completed, your application will be automatically deleted.
 Apply at the State Board for Educator Certification (SBEC).